jordiluque/FederatedScope/README_setup.md

-# How to install FederatedScope and make it run?

-## Installation and setup
+# Installation, Setup and Running of FederatedScope for LLMs Fine-tuning

 First, use a virtual environment manager such as pyenv to create a virtual environment.
 Make sure you are using Python 3.9.0: